helioole/lab3/README.md

 The guest might need a help with his heavy bags.
 So, `Porter` can help him or he will be forced to wait a little bit in order to another porter to come for help.

 ### The 3rd scenario
 The guest estimates the room he've just got.
 If it's dirty, he will be angry.
-There are 2 possible ways of this conflict: either we can please him and beg him to stay with our "createMeals()" method, either he'll leave th ehotel immediately
+There are 2 possible ways of this conflict: either we can please him and beg him to stay with our `createMeals()` method, either he'll leave th ehotel immediately
 If the room is clean, he is satisfied

 ### The 4th scenario